 How to Seek Compensation for a PCFFF Car Accident

 If you were injured in a car accident that involved fire-related injuries, you can seek compensation from the at-fault party through an accident claim.
-You may be able to recover a high level of compensation from their car insurance policy to cover your medical bills and other costs.
+You may be able to recover a high level of compensation from their car insurance policy to cover your medical bills, pain and suffering, and other costs.

 In some cases, you can request compensation from an organization that contributed to a hazard.
 For example, if a chemical spill caused your car to ignite during a crash, a road construction company or highway administration may have some culpability.
 Or if a spark from a power line caused the fire, the electric company may be responsible.